AdamT84/YoungPT/README.md

 ## DevTools Lighthouse Testing

-- Sites scores highly in all areas on Lighthouse
+- Site scores highly in all areas on Lighthouse

 ![screenshot](screenshots/lighthouse-testing.png)